Customer service chatbots are growing in popularity across all industries.

 The takeaway: Getting started with a chatbot for e commerce

-An eCommerce chatbot can have lots of functionalities, from customer support to generating brand awareness.
+Ecommerce chatbots can have various functionalities, from customer support to generating brand awareness.

 But if you want to get the most out of an eCommerce chatbot, you need it to be powered by the right technology.